alexandru/scala-best-practices/sections/3-architecture.md

 need to use dependency injection libraries, then do it at the edges (like in Play's controllers).
 Because if a component depends on too many things, that's *code smell*.
-If a component depends on hard to initialize arguments, that's also *code smell*.
+If a component depends on hard to initialize arguments, that's *code smell*.
+If you need to mock or stub interfaces in your tests just to test the pure business logic, that's probably *code smell* ;-)

 Don't hide painful things under the rug, fix it instead.